maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-In this article, we'll by using data from the Web Gallery of Art, a virtual museum and searchable database of European fine arts from the 3rd to 19th centuries.
+In this article, we will be using data from the Web Gallery of Art, a virtual museum and searchable database of European fine arts from the $$ 3^{rd} $$ to $$ 19^{th} $$ centuries.
 The gallery can be accessed  [here](https://www.wga.hu/index1.html).

-We will create an algorithm to predict the name of the painter based on a set of features of the painting, by including gradually more and more features, improving the feature engineering, and eventually including pictures.
+We will create an algorithm to predict the name of the painter based on an intial set of features of the painting, and then gradually including more and more, thus improving the feature engineering, and including pictures.

-Through this article, we'll illustrate :
+Through this article, we will illustrate:
-- The importance of a good feature engineering
+- The importance of good feature engineering;
-- The importance of data enrichment
+- The importance of data enrichment; and
-- And the impact this can have on the accuracy of our prediction.
+- The impact this can have on accuracy

 Ready ?
 Let's get started !

 # The data

 To download the data, you can either :
-- click [this link](https://www.wga.hu/database/download/data_xls.zip) to download the XLS file directly
+- click on [this link](https://www.wga.hu/database/download/data_xls.zip) to download the XLS file directly
-- or from the website, go to Database tab, and click on the last link : "You can download the catalogue for studying or searching off-line".
+-  go to Database tab in the website, and click on the last link : *You can download the catalogue for studying or searching off-line*.
 Select the Excel format of 5.2 Mb.

-We start off by importing several packages we'll be using later on :
+Start off by importing several packages to be used later:

 ```python
 ### Manipulating and plotting data ###